fitandfine/raspberrypi_homelab/README.md

 This project documents the setup and configuration of a personal Raspberry Pi used as a foundational home lab server.
 The primary objective is to gain practical, hands-on experience with fundamental DevOps principles, including secure remote access, network configuration, web server deployment, and service automation in a Linux environment.

 ### This documentation serves as a practical blueprint, demonstrating comfort with Linux command-line tools, networking fundamentals (Nmap), system services (systemctl), and scripting for basic automation.
+### !!
+IMPORTANT !!
+This README.md is the first part of this project and [Note.md](https://github.com/fitandfine/raspberrypi_homelab/blob/main/scripts/Note.md) file, inside [scripts](https://github.com/fitandfine/raspberrypi_homelab/tree/main/scripts) folder is the second part.
+Make sure you check that out too.
 ## Project Goals:
 **Infrastructure Management:** Successfully discover, connect to, and manage a headless Raspberry Pi over a local network.